ulule/django-linguist/README.rst

 .. code-block:: python

     from django.db import models
-    from django.utils.six import with_metaclass
-    from django.utils.translation import ugettext_lazy as _
+    from django.utils.translation import gettext_lazy as _

     from linguist.metaclasses import ModelMeta as LinguistMeta
     from linguist.mixins import ManagerMixin as LinguistManagerMixin